 With the UW campus in a period of modified operations, the College will continue to provide advising and other student services remotely during regular business hours.
 Miller Hall and many other buildings on campus will be secured during this time.

-Please refer to the UW Coronavirus Page as the definitive source of all information about how the University is responding to this public health crisis, as well as links to more information about health, wellness and prevention.
+Please refer to the UW Coronavirus Page as the definitive source of all information about how the University is responding to this public health crisis, as well as links to more information about back-to-school plans, back-to-the-workplace plans, and health and prevention.

 Please visit the following pages for additional information for students, faculty and staff.

 As this situation evolves, we will update these pages with College of Education-specific information frequently.
 If you have additional College-specific questions that are not addressed here, please send them to email@example.com.